serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 }
 ```

 Graphcool is an event based platform that allows you to attach custom serverless functions at different stages of the request processing.
 To charge the customers credit card we will add a mutation callback for updates to the `Basket` type.
-In the ui it looks like this:
+In the UI it looks like this:

 <img src="https://s3-eu-west-1.amazonaws.com/serverless-blogpost/webhook-stripe.png">